pkibbey/lp-react-components/README.md

 ## Updating the npm package

 If any changes are made to the components, we will need to update the version.
-Make sure all your changes have been committed to the repo before running...
+Make sure all your changes have been committed to the repo before running

 ```bash
 npm version patch
 ```

-To publish the package to npm to make it available for other repos, run this...
+To publish the package to npm to make it available for other repos, run this
 ```bash
 npm publish
 ```